 - In Star Wars, sand people are known to travel in single file to hide their numbers.

 - Sherlock Holmes: A Game of Shadows uses this near the beginning, where Sherlock points out that three people have been following Irene for some time when it turns out to be four.

 Live Action TV

-However, this is inverted by the heroes: they reprogram the IFF codes on their heavy aircraft, including bombers and escort gunships, to respond as though they were fighters.
-Only when they engage do they realize the contact isn't four mooks at all — it's one Giant Mook.
+- A similar incident to the Top Gun example occurs in the Star Wars Legends book Starfighters of Adumar.
+Adumari Blade fighters read incoming enemy squadrons as single objects until they get close, due largely to antiquated sensors when compared to the current galactic standard.
+This is inverted by the heroes: they reprogram the IFF codes on their heavy aircraft, including bombers and escort gunships, to respond as though they were fighters.
+Only when the enemy Blades engage do they realize the contact isn't four mooks at all — it's one Giant Mook.